EmmaTully/CarGPT/README.md

-# CarGPT
+# CarChat

 **Bring Your Dealership to 800M+ ChatGPT Users**

-CarGPT is a Hammer AI product that enables auto dealerships to make their entire vehicle inventory available directly inside ChatGPT conversations.
+CarChat is a Hammer AI product that enables auto dealerships to make their entire vehicle inventory available directly inside ChatGPT conversations.
 When buyers search for vehicles in ChatGPT, your inventory appears at the perfect moment.

 ## Features